VanMoof raises $40 million as ebike sales surge

 Meeting demand

-VanMoof has now raised $73 million in total, and with its latest cash injection it said that it plans to double down on production, shorten delivery times, and continue to expand globally, including launching a series of pop-up stores across the U.S.
+VanMoof has now raised $73 million in total and with its latest cash injection plans to double down on production, shorten delivery times, and continue to expand globally, including launching a series of pop-up stores across the U.S.

-There is, of course, a danger that the surge in ebike demand over the past six months could be a temporary thing, and once COVID-19 is under control people’s transport habits return to normal.
-However, given that the ebike trajectory was already pointing upwards prior to the pandemic, and now even more people have spent their hard-earned cash, it’s more than likely that ebikes are now ready for prime time.
+There is, of course, a danger that the surge in ebike demand over the past six months could be temporary.
+But given that the trajectory was pointing upwards prior to the pandemic, and now even more people have spent their hard-earned cash on ebikes, they may well be here to stay.

-“We will definitely factor all variables into our future production plans, but all the data points to a market will continue to grow strongly into the coming decade,” VanMoof said.
-“Ebikes are definitely mainstreaming post-covid.
-The shock value of coronavirus has pushed people out of their normal routines and new habits, like cycling, will be kept even after the crisis is over.
-Urban transportation is already looking and feeling very different in life after lockdown and commuting options, such as ebikes, are now mainstreamed in little more than 6 months, when it could have taken another 5 or 10 years.”
+“We will definitely factor all variables into our future production plans, but all the data points to a market that will continue to grow strongly into the coming decade,” VanMoof said.
+“Ebikes are definitely mainstreaming post-COVID-19.
+The shock value of coronavirus has pushed people out of their normal routines, and new habits, like cycling, will be kept even after the crisis is over.
+Urban transportation is already looking and feeling very different in life after lockdown, and commuting options, such as ebikes, are now mainstreamed in little more than six months, when it could have taken another five or 10 years.”